cdziv/devkit/packages/ddd/README.md

 }
 ```

-Note that we design all domain objects as immutable, so `withMutations` returns a new value object instead of modifying the existing one.
+Note that we design all domain objects as immutable, so `evolve` returns a new value object instead of modifying the existing one.
 This ensures that domain objects always adhere to domain invariants.
-The instantiation process calls the `validate` method, and as long as you successfully create the object—whether through creation, persistence restoration, or `withMutations`—you must maintain its domain invariants, or an error should be thrown.
+The instantiation process calls the `validate` method, and as long as you successfully create the object—whether through creation, persistence restoration, or `evolve`—you must maintain its domain invariants, or an error should be thrown.

 You can use the `equals` method to compare whether two value objects have the same value: